The Innokin I.O. kit is marketed as being the “mighty mini vape”!

 Airflow wise this is pretty tight but it still auto fires quickly.
 Within a split second of inhaling the fire kicks in.
 No sucking a football through a hose pipe to get this to fire.

-So on day two of using the Kanthal pod – I got dry hits – urgh it was horrible.
+So on day two of using the first early Kanthal pod – I got dry hits – urgh it was horrible.

 I had filled the pod so wasn’t concerned it was due to lack of e-liquid.
 However upon removing the pod and giving it a “flick” a massive air bubble moved up from the area where the coil is.